Vishi2006/weather-app-in-JS/README.md

 # Features
 a.
 Displays sunrise, sunset, and visibility data for a user-specified city.
 b.
 Responsive design with media queries for mobile, tablet, and desktop screens.
 c.
-Formats time in 12-hour AM/PM format and visibility in kilometers.
+Formats time in 12-hour AM/PM format and visibility in kilometers and many information about city.

 # Technologies
 a.
 HTML5: Structure for the weather card.